 Must the Body Be Embalmed?

 Embalming is rarely required.
 Arkansas law requires a body to be embalmed or refrigerated if final disposition does not occur within 24 hours, unless cremation is planned.
 For cremation, the allowed waiting period is 48 hours.
 (Arkansas Health Department Regulations § 8.1.)
 Additionally, a body must be embalmed if it is to be transported by common carrier, such as an airplane or train.
+If embalming is not possible, the body may be shipped "only after enclosure in an air-tight container."
 (Arkansas Health Department Vital Records Regulations § 8.0(c).)

 Refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.